-Refer to the $Intel^{\textcircled{@}}$ C++ Compiler User's Guide, for more details on the use of automatic vectorization.
+Refer to the $Intel \otimes C++ Compiler User's Guide$ for details.

 Stack and Data Alignment

 To get the most performance out of code written for SIMD technologies data should be formatted in memory according to the guidelines described in this section.
 Assembly code with an unaligned accesses is a lot slower than an aligned access.